-- In emerging economies where inflation did not destroy the domestic currency and de facto Dollarization was not extensive, it is possible that the use of price adjustment clauses will allow the existence of medium and long-term financial contracts denominated in the domestic currency.
+- 1. In emerging economies where inflation did not destroy completely the domestic currency and de facto Dollarization was not extensive, it is possible that the use of price adjustment clauses will allow the existence of medium and long term financial contracts denominated in the domestic currency.
 Chile is the best example of this alternative. - 2.
-However, in Countries with a very high degree of de facto Dollarization that in order to allow the expansion of domestic financial intermediation decided to enter a Monetary Union or to allow free choice of the currency to the residents, any later decision to force Pesofication will only generate chaos. - 3.
-When the possibility of entering a Monetary Union as a way to get a unique high quality currency does not exist, the alternative use high quality foreign currencies in competition with the domestic currency will allow the existence of every kind of financial contracts.
+But when history has determined a very high degree of de facto Dollarization and, in order to allow the expansion of domestic financial intermediation, the country decides to enter a Monetary Union or to allow free choice of the currency to the residents, any later decision to force Pesofication, instead of creating a Monetary Regime like that of Chile, will only generate chaos.

+- 3. When the possibility of entering a Monetary Union as a way to get a unique high quality currency does not exist, the alternative use of one or more high quality foreign currencies in competition with the domestic currency will allow the existence of every kind of financial contracts.
 This means that it will still be possible to enjoy a large expansion of domestic financial intermediation that will create credit and provide financing for investment. - 4.
-If in order to create domestic demand for the local currency in competition with foreign currencies it is necessary to create a currency board with fix exchange rate, this regime should be transitory and once inflation disappears, it is very important to take advantage of the earliest opportunity of favorable conditions for exiting the fix exchange rate.
+If in order to create domestic demand for the local currency in competition with foreign currencies it is necessary to create a currency board with fix exchange rate, this regime should be transitory and once inflation has disappeared it is very important to take advantage of the earliest opportunity of favorable conditions for exiting the fix exchange rate.
 They will come when there is a significant inflow of foreign capital and the floating of the currency will generate an initial appreciation. - 5.
-To reduce the risk of vulnerability to foreign shocks that call for a real depreciation when the nominal exchange rate is still fix, it is very important to avoid excessive public debt accumulation. - 6.
+To reduce the risk of vulnerability to foreign shocks that call for a real depreciation when the nominal exchange rate is still fix, it is very import to avoid excessive public debt accumulation. - 6.
 When a strong external shock makes it impossible to avoid devaluation, prior to the change in exchange rate policy it is very important to achieve fiscal balance and extend the terms of the debt in order to reduce the risk of exchange rate overshooting. - 7.
-The Monetary Regime should always protect savers and creditors in general.
-Forced Pesofication is not a feasible tool to solve a crisis.
-Any help for private debtor should never come from destroying the financial wealth of the savers that trusted the monetary and financial institutions of the country. - 8.
+The Monetary Regime should never be changed to reduce the protection of savers and creditors in general.
+The forced Pesofication should be disregarded as a tool to solve a crisis.
+Any help to be provided to private debtor should not be financed by destroying the financial wealth of the savers that trusted the monetary and financial institutions of the country. - 8.
 Once the local currency starts to have a flexible valuation, price indexation becomes a necessary condition to allow the existence of medium and log term financial contracts denominated in the local currency.
 The combination of price indexation and responsible management by the Central Bank of Monetary Policy may shorten the period that will be necessary to improve the quality of the local currency as to make it the preferred choice of local economic agents.
-This, after all, is the decisive test for the graduation of any Monetary Regime.
+This, after all, is the acid test for the graduation of any Monetary Regime.